Putin critic Navalny fights for life, aides suspect poisoning | Politics

 Navalny and his allies were in Tomsk to try to increase support for candidates they back in next month's regional elections.
 MOTIONLESS

 Pavel Lebedev, a passenger on the flight with Navalny, posted an account of what he saw on social media.
 "At the start of the flight he went to the toilet and didn't come back.
 He started feeling really sick.
-They struggled to bring him round and he was screaming in pain."
+They struggled to bring him round and he was screaming in pain," he said.